LOOKING FOR PLATFORM V2011101 GUIDES?If you’re using Platform API v2011101, see Legacy Guides.

 account_verificationandidentity_verificationwill only show institutions that are capable of providing both products. - OAuth Consent Requirements: For OAuth institutions, users must grant permission for all requested products.
 If they decline any permission, the connection will fail and they’ll need to restart the OAuth flow.

-The following guides are available to help you embed the widget, depending on your needs:
+The following guides are available to help you embed the widget, depending on your needs:- Web Widget SDK

 - React Native SDK